Healthy Food and Proper Nutrition Are Not the Same Thing

-Working out or increased/decreased intake of healthy food, does not mean growth of muscle mass or loss of excess body fat.
+Working out and eating healthy food, does not mean growth of muscle mass or loss of excess body fat.

 When we say proper nutrition in regards to weight training, muscle mass building, burning extra fat – we don’t mean healthy food.
 Many people think that if something is healthy, it is in absolute accord with building muscle.